How to hire a bicycle - or buy one second hand - in Edinburgh.

 If you want to rent a bike for a particular event - to join one of the many organised bike rides around the city, for instance - be sure to pick it up well in advance.
 You'll need time to have it adjusted and to get used to riding it.
 I've also heard of people who've booked a hire bike but found it wasn't ready when they came to collect it - perhaps because the previous renter had returned it late.
 So it's a good idea to allow some extra time.

-Pedal Forth (247 Leith Walk; 0131 554 9990; closed Sundays and Mondays) have a good stock of lightweight hybrids which are available at competitive rates.
+Pedal Forth (247 Leith Walk; 0131 554 9990; closed Sundays and Mondays) have a good stock of lightweight hybrids, with prices starting at £25 per 24 hours.
 The firm has the advantage of being located close to the North Edinburgh cycle network, so you won't have far to pedal to reach traffic-free routes.

 Another useful option is the Leith Cycle Company at 276 Leith Walk (0131 467 7775; closed Sundays).
-This friendly shop offers a selection of touring hybrids, all equipped with mudguards and pannier racks, with prices starting at £15 for half a day.
+This friendly shop offers a selection of touring hybrids, all equipped with mudguards and pannier racks, with prices starting at £30 per day.
+E-bikes are also available at £40 per day.
 All hires include a helmet, repair kit, lock and pump.
 The staff are happy to give advice on where to go and how to get there.
 Guides can be provided if you require them.

 If you are visiting Edinburgh and want to see the sights - and you like the idea of doing so on two wheels - consider joining a group tour led by a local guide.
 A good example is the tours run by Baja Bikes.
 The cost of the tour includes the hire of the bike (and helmet), with child seats, e-bikes and tandems available as optional extras.
 And having done the tour, you have the option of extending the rental period so that you can explore the city in more depth on your own.
 Straight rentals, without the tour, are also possible.